NakaokaRei/SwiftAutoGUI/README.md

 ```

 # Example Usage

+If you would like to know more details, please refer to the [DocC Style Document](https://nakaokarei.github.io/SwiftAutoGUI/documentation/swiftautogui/).

 ## Keyboard

 By calling a method of the SwiftAutoGUI class as shown below, you can send key input commands to macOS.
 Supported keys are written in [Keycode.swift](/Sources/SwiftAutoGUI/Keycode.swift).